 Support from others has an impact on success in education and in the labour market.
-This section asks that respondents consider types of support they may receive.
+This section asks respondents to consider types of support they may receive.
+(See Section 6.0 - YITS Scales)

 3.1.9 Employment (Modules P1, P2 and P5)